 What To Look For In A Senior Caregiver

 Those of you who have had children may remember the first time you left your child with a babysitter.
 You probably asked friends and neighbors for recommendations of caregivers they trusted.
 You may have interviewed the caregiver and asked for references.
-Perhaps you even performed a background check on the perspective employee.
+Perhaps you even performed a background check on the prospective employee.

 Finding a caregiver for a senior citizen in your life may feel similar to the time when you were hiring a babysitter.
-This may be especially true if your loved one suffers from Alzheimer’s or another form a dementia.
+This may be especially true if your loved one suffers from Alzheimer’s or another form of dementia.
 How can you find a person you trust to help care for your family member?
 Read on for tips on what to look for in a senior caregiver.

 Determine what kind of care your loved one needs

 Is your loved one independent enough to be left at home for hours at a time or does he or she need constant help?
 Does your loved one need medical care, personal care, or household care or a combination of the three?
 Does your family member need a companion?
 The level of care determines what type of health care worker you need to hire.

 If the senior citizen needs help with light housekeeping or meal preparation, you may consider hiring a home service worker.
 These individuals may run errands, take your family member to appointments, or assist your loved one with household duties.